Helping You Adapt to a Changing Family Structure

 The experience of divorce is not one that people want to relive.
-It can be traumatic, numbing, overwhelming.
-It can cause hurt, anger and, sometimes, relief.
+It can be traumatic, numbing, and overwhelming.
+It can cause hurt, anger, and, sometimes, relief.
 Regardless, your life will be different going forward.
-When you decide to take this step due to reasons that may include irreconcilable differences, your safety and the safety of your children, you need the skills of an experienced and understanding Monmouth County divorce lawyer.
+When you decide to take this step due to reasons that may include irreconcilable differences, your safety, and the safety of your children, you need the skills of an experienced and understanding Monmouth County divorce lawyer.

 Listening, Answering, Explaining and Understanding the Divorce Process

 Ms. McCaskill is a skilled NJ divorce lawyer who has practiced law for over 15 years.
 Her personal experiences with divorce inspired her to become a divorce lawyer and help people going through difficult family law situations.
-Her abilities have been recognized by her peers as she has been listed as a Top Rated Family Law Attorney for the past three years.
+Her abilities have been recognized by her peers as she has been listed as a Super Lawyer for the past seven years.

 At the Law Office of Jennifer J. McCaskill, LLC, our divorce attorneys handle all aspects of the divorce process.
 The most common matters typically involve: